isomerpages/moe-marymountconvent/index.md

         - title: Sale of Helpmate
           date: 02 January 2025
-          announcement: The Helpmate will be available for sale from the School Bookshop from 2 January 2025.
-All classes have been allocated time to purchase the Helpmate.
-All parents are encouraged to prepare exact amount for your child to purchase the Helpmate.
+          announcement: The Helpmate will be available for sale from the School Bookshop from 3 January 2025.
+All classes have been scheduled time to purchase the Helpmate at the bookshop.
+Parents are encouraged to prepare the exact amount for your child to purchase the Helpmate at the school bookshop.
           link_text: ""
           link_url: ""
 ---